thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### Production build

-The `npm run build` command compiles the typescript code into the `/dist` folder and generates a `package.json` file.
-To use it in production, for example in a docker container, one would copy the contents of the `/dist` folder, and then run `npm install` to have all the dependencies.
+The `npm run build` command compiles the TypeScript code into the `/dist` folder and generates a `package.json` file.
+To use it in production, for example in a Docker container, one would copy the contents of the `/dist` folder, and then run `npm install` to have all the dependencies.

 ### CORS Cross-Origin Resource Sharing